7.8.2. Two-Dimensional Array Example: multtab.cpp

 The text presented the first version of multtab in Chapter 3 to demonstrate nested for-loops.
-The following versions introduce a 12×12 two-dimensional array named table.
-They fill table by rows with a 12×12 multiplication table and print it to the console, demonstrating the two-dimensional array syntax.
-The first version defines, fills, and prints the array in main.
-The second version defines the array in main but passes it to functions that fill and print it, demonstrating how to pass a two-dimensional array as function arguments.
-Arrays are always passed by pointer, meaning they are INOUT function arguments - data can move in both directions.
-Finally, recall that an array's name is its address.
+Adding arrays to the program doesn't enhance its functionality, but it demonstrates two-dimensional arrays in a familiar context.
+The following programs define a 12×12 two-dimensional array named table, fill it by rows with a 12×12 multiplication table, and print it to the console, demonstrating the two-dimensional array syntax.
+The first version defines, fills, and prints the array in main, while the second defines the array in main, but passes it to functions that fill and print it, demonstrating how to pass a two-dimensional array as function arguments.
+Arrays are always passed by pointer, making them INOUT arguments, allowing data to move in both directions.

 multtab 1